thomaseding/mtg-pure/README.md

 Notes:
  - Setting `-Wno-type-defaults` so the `Show` instances for cards don't need to constantly specify `Num` types when `Integer` is good enough for authoring.
 (Too much noise adding annotations for `Integer` or even `Int` or an alias `I`.)
  - `src/MtgPure/Model/Object/ToObjectN/Instances.hs` is a multi-megabyte file and will take a while to compile, hence the `-fobject-code` flag to cache the result.
 It is recommended you don't open this file with the Haskell Language Server active unless you want to max out and throttle your computer's RAM.
-- Using `-fobject-code` with `ghci` seems to require quitting and rentering `ghci` in order to get it to pick up the right runtime behavior after making code changes.
+- Using `-fobject-code` with `ghci` seems to require quitting and reentering `ghci` in order to get it to pick up the right runtime behavior after making code changes.
 ---

 ### Contributors: